cknv/statsd/README.rst

 Installing
 ----------

-Currently ``stats`` is not distributed via pypi, so to get your hands on it, you will have to pip install via git.
+Currently ``charcoal`` is not distributed via pypi, so to get your hands on it, you will have to pip install via git.

 .. code-block:: shell

-    $ pip install git+git://github.com/cknv/statsd.git
+    $ pip install charcoal

 Use it like so:

 .. code-block:: python

-    import stats
+    import charcoal

-    my_client = stats.StatsClient(prefix, host, port)
+    my_client = charcoal.StatsClient(prefix, host, port)

 For development, the client also provides a ``disabled`` kwarg, so you do not have change anything in the code when you want to not send stats:

 .. code-block:: python

-    my_client = stats.StatsClient(prefix, host, port, disabled=True)
+    my_client = charcoal.StatsClient(prefix, host, port, disabled=True)

 By itself, the client does not provide much use, but it does provide easy ways to get specific sub-clients, such as timers, counters, etc.